 On the same day, Dr. Graeme Smith, founder of The MotHERS Program, High-Risk Obstetrician, and Medical Director of Obstetrics and Gynecology at Kingston Health Sciences Centre (KHSC) offered the following advice.

 “I would advise any of my healthy patients to get the vaccine as soon as it is offered to them,” says Dr. Smith.
 “The risk of serious infection, hospitalization, or premature birth associated with contracting COVID-19 far outweighs any of the potential risk associated with the vaccine.”

 The full story & interview may be viewed on the KHSC website here: KHSCconnect

 COVID-19 in Pregnancy

 The COVID-19 pandemic is continually evolving, as such, the SOGC is continually reviewing emerging evidence.
-On December 1st, 2020 they released an updated committee opinion, which outlines the existing evidence.

 Canadian Surveillance of COVID-19 in Pregnancy: Epidemiology, Maternal and Infant Outcomes

 Globally, there are limited data on COVID-19 in pregnancy to inform recommendations for pregnant women and their care providers.
 This national surveillance project serves to better our understanding of the epidemiology and outcomes associated with COVID-19 in pregnancy and to thereby provide critical data to inform recommendations for pregnant women and their infants.